Children's rights and policy

 The Ombudsman for Children promotes the rights and welfare of children in Ireland.
 The Office of the Ombudsman also investigates complaints regarding children's rights.

-The UN Convention on the Rights of the Child sets out the basic human rights to which children are entitled.
+The UN Convention on the Rights of the Child sets out the basic human rights to which every child is entitled.
+Find out more.

 This document gives information on national policy on children and young people in Ireland and their participation in decision-making.